How to Create a Workspace For Kids That Really Works

 Maximize your student’s productivity with these tips

-• Choose the ideal location: This area should be a place with lots of surface space so there is room for the student to spread out their books, computer, and other supplies.
+Choose the ideal location: This area should be a place with surface space for the student to spread out their books, computers, and other supplies.
 It should, if possible, be dedicated to school and homework (unlike the kitchen table, which will likely need to be cleared off each evening).
 It should also be an area with limited distractions.
-For younger students, pick an area that is ideally more centrally located so help is easily accessible.
-Don’t forget the little things like an outlet for the computer, a garbage can, and decent lighting for those late nights!
+For some that means outside of their room where all of their cool stuff is.
+For others, it means away from the hustle and bustle of family activity.
+You and your child know what will work best for them.

 Private Prep